HTMLMin/Laravel-HTMLMin/README.md

 ##### HTMLMin

 This is the class of most interest.
 It is bound to the ioc container as `'htmlmin'` and can be accessed using the `Facades\HTMLMin` facade.
-There are three public methods of interest.
+There are five public methods of interest.

+The `'blade'` method will parse a string as blade and minify it as quickly as possible.
+This is method the compiler class uses when blade minification is enabled.

+The `'css'` method will parse a string as css and will minify it as best as possible using Mr Clay's [Minify](https://github.com/mrclay/minify) package.

+The `'js'` method will parse a string as js and will minify it as best as possible using Mr Clay's [Minify](https://github.com/mrclay/minify) package.

 The `'html'` method will parse a string as html and will minify it as best as possible using Mr Clay's [Minify](https://github.com/mrclay/minify) package.
+It will also be able to minify inline css and js.
 This is the method that is automatically used in an after filter when live minification is enabled.

-The `'blade'` method will parse a string as blade and minify it as quickly as possible.
-This is method the compiler class uses when blade minification is enabled.

 The `'live'` method accepts a response object as a first parameter and will first determine if it can be minified, and then will set the response body to a minified version of the body of the response using the html minifier.